Alif Satar: Career

+due to the drama's popularity among its fans, it has been made into a musical theatre production.

-In 2019, he appointed as the ambassador of the newly-opened Harman Studio in Sunway Geo Avenue.
+In 2019, he appointed as the ambassador of the newly opened Harman Studio in Sunway Geo Avenue.

 He collaborated with Malaysian nasheed group Raihan to re-recorded new version of their 1997 song "Sesungguhnya" ("Indeed").
 Released under the title "Sesungguhnya '19", the song was released on 10 May.

 On July 31, 2019, Alif released his new single song and music video called I Want You To Love Me.